Daph1986/Postfly-business-card-creator/TESTING.md

 <img src="assets/images/testing_images/sample_form1.png" alt="Sample form 1" width="25%" height="25%">
 <img src="assets/images/testing_images/sample_form2.png" alt="Sample form 3" width="25%" height="25%">
 <img src="assets/images/testing_images/sample_form3.png" alt="Sample form 3" width="24%" height="24%"> <br>
-After everything is filled out an email is send to, in this case me, with the data needed to send the sample kit through mail. <br>
+After everything is filled out an email is sent to, in this case me, with the data needed to send the sample kit through mail. <br>
 <img src="assets/images/testing_images/sample_form_emailjs_mail.png" alt="Form emailJS mail" width="40%" height="40%"> <br>
 When the user feels ready to start designing they can click the start design button, which will take them to the creator.html page. <br>
 <img src="assets/images/testing_images/creator_page.png" alt="Creator page" width="25%" height="25%"> <br>
 As a visitor there were multiple steps you would like to take, in the manual tests it was checked if these were achieved.
-- Choose out of three different sizes of business cards
+- Choose out of three different sizes of business cards.
 - Choose a background color. <br>
 <img src="assets/images/testing_images/step1_2.png" alt="Step 1 & 2" width="25%" height="25%"> <br>
-This can been done in step 1 and 2.
+This can be done in step 1 and 2.
 - Choose the paper type.
 - Choose the quantity. <br>
 <img src="assets/images/testing_images/step3_4.png" alt="Step 3 & 4" width="25%" height="25%"> <br>
-This can been done in step 3 and 4.
+This can be done in step 3 and 4.
 - Upload an own photo or logo.
 - Edit text content.
-- Download the designed card as a low res jpeg file. <br>
+- Download the designed card as a low-res jpeg file. <br>
 <img src="assets/images/testing_images/buttons.png" alt="Buttons" width="25%" height="25%">
 <img src="assets/images/testing_images/preview.png" alt="Preview" width="25%" height="25%"> <br>
 <img src="assets/images/testing_images/preview_testing.jpeg" alt="Download preview" width="18%" height="18%"> <br>
-The user can click the buttons to achieve this, also the selections made with step 1 and 2 are visible on this preview.
+The user can click the buttons to achieve this, also the selections made with steps 1 and 2 are visible on this preview.
 - Send a request for a quotation for the designed business cards.<br>
 <img src="assets/images/testing_images/request_form1.png" alt="Request form 1" width="25%" height="25%">
 <img src="assets/images/testing_images/request_form2.png" alt="Request form 2" width="25%" height="25%"> <br>
 <img src="assets/images/testing_images/request_form3.png" alt="Request form 3" width="25%" height="25%"> <br>
 <img src="assets/images/testing_images/quotation_form_emailjs_mail.png" alt="Quotation form emailJS mail" width="40%" height="40%"> <br>
-As with the sample kit form after everything is filled out the request quotation button can be clicked and the user will be informed the request is send succesfully and will be redirected to the homepage and the email with the values that are needed to make a quotation is send through EmailJS, to in this case me.
+As with the sample kit form after everything is filled out the request quotation button can be clicked and the user will be informed the request is send successfully  and will be redirected to the homepage and the email with the values that are needed to make a quotation is send through EmailJS, to in this case me.

 It can be concluded that all goals have been achieved. <br>
 The site has been tested on the available DevTools for phone and tablet sizes as well as on multiple responsive sizes and it was made sure that it looks good and works well on all. <br>